hillaliy/homebridge-midea-air/README.md

         "platform": "midea-air"
     }

-## ⚠️ Knowing Issues

-- This plugin don't fully supported `Midea Mission II / Blanc / OSK105`, you can only get device status. <br />
-- Using the Midea app and `Homebridge Midea Air plugin` at the same time causes a login error.
-Try to use [NetHome Plus](https://apps.apple.com/us/app/nethome-plus/id1008001920) app instead. <br />
-- This plugin don't support `MSmartHome app`. <br />

-## 🛰️ Supported Devices

-- This Plugin support Midea providers dongle - OSK102 / OSK103 (Hualing, Senville, Klimaire, AirCon, Century, Pridiom, Thermocore, Comfee, Alpine Home Air, Artel, Beko, Electrolux, Galactic, Idea, Inventor, Kaisai, Mitsui, Mr. Cool, Neoclima, Olimpia Splendid, Pioneer, QLIMA, Royal Clima, Qzen, Toshiba, Carrier, Goodman, Friedrich, Samsung, Kenmore, Trane, Lennox, LG, Electra and much more) and should be able to access all device in the user's account. <br />
-- However, many devices may not be supported or function incorrectly.
-  This is due to the lack of documentation of the raw MSmart API. <br />
-- If you encounter any problems, please open a new issue and specify your device model.

 ## ⚙️ Optional per-device Configuration Values

 To set specific per-device values, you need to add deviceId that can find in: